pmichali/viewmaster/README.txt

 USING OMDB FOR MOVIE INFO
 =========================

-There is a open-source movie library at http://www.omdbapi.com/ which can be used to provide the title, plot, actor(s), director(s), poster, release date, rating, duration, among other data for each movie.
+There is a free movie library at http://www.omdbapi.com/ which can be used to provide the title, plot, actor(s), director(s), poster, release date, rating, duration, among other data for each movie.